Killing of animals: Cecil the lion

 When Cecil the lion was killed in Africa in summer 2015 by Minnesota dentist Walter Palmer it caused a worldwide commotion.
 As of July 2015 Palmer went into hiding when it was alleged that his guides and he had lured Cecil out of a Zimbabwe animal preserve at which point Palmer admittedly shot Cecil with an arrow.
 Cecil ran off wounded for 40 hours before Palmer's guides found Cecil, admittedly shot him, and decapitated him, leaving Cecil's head and tracking collar behind.
 Palmer later broke silence to say he was heartbroken over the pain he had caused his dental staff.

 People for the Ethical Treatment of Animals

 People for the Ethical Treatment of Animals (PETA) is an animal rights group founded in America and is based in Norfolk, Virginia.
 It is led by Ingrid Newkirk.
 It claims to have 3 million members and supporters, which would make it the largest animal rights group in the world.
 Its slogan is "animals are not ours to eat, wear, experiment on, use for entertainment, or abuse in any other way."

 Veganism and vegetarianism

 Veganism is the practice of abstaining from the use of all animal products, particularly in diet.
 Vegetarianism is the practice of abstaining from the consumption of meat (red meat, poultry, seafood, insects and the flesh of any other animal and may also include abstention from by-products of animal slaughter).
-Vegetarians, however, may consume eggs, dairy products and honey.
+Vegetarians, however, may consume eggs, dairy products, honey, products that are tested on animals and clothing made with animal-derived materials such as leather and animal fur.
+There are also sub-variations of Vegetarianism, and they are: Ovo-lacto vegetarianism (consumes milk and eggs), Lacto-vegetarianism (milk), and Ovo-vegetarianism (eggs).